MW 70x20 / N38 - cylindrical magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
-Additionally, tiny parts of these devices are able to be problematic in medical diagnosis in case of swallowing.
+- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, small elements of these magnets are able to hinder the diagnostic process after entering the body.

 Dust and powder from neodymium magnets are flammable.